-brings moving visual art to the streets.
+brings moving, participatory art and music to the streets.
 We activate public spaces for community engagement through people-powered sound, story and interaction.
-By combining modular design and material repurposing, Opera-Matic weaves together the fantastic and familiar in unexpected places, encouraging culture building and neighborhood participation.
+By combining modular design, material repurposing, original music, and playful performance, Opera-Matic weaves together the fantastic and familiar in unexpected places, encouraging culture building and neighborhood participation.

 How do we do This?